 TSH stands for thyroid stimulating hormone.
 Your pituitary gland, in your brain, secretes TSH when thyroid hormones are low.
 TSH signals your thyroid to put together raw materials, such as iodine and tyrosine, to make T4 and T3.

-Most licensed medical practitioners can order thyroid labs. which along with symptoms, is the way to diagnose hypothyroidism.
-Conventional practitioners usually just test TSH and T4, and sometimes just TSH.
-Usually it’s your symptoms that warrant the lab investigation.
+Conventional doctors usually just test TSH and T4, and sometimes just TSH.
+Usually, it’s your symptoms that warrant the lab investigation.
 It may be your general practitioner, or your gynecologist, who first tests your thyroid.
 These practitioners can choose to manage your condition if it is positive, or they may refer you to an endocrinologist.
 It’s always good to have an endocrinologist on your team, to properly assess your thyroid for nodules.

 If you do have hypothyroidism, your practitioner may first take a “watch and wait” approach.
 If needed, she will prescribe thyroid replacement hormone.
 This is the standard care of treatment.
 The hormone is usually a synthetic T4 (levothyroxin).
 This treatment assumes that you convert T4 to T3 without a problem.
 Unfortunately that is not always the case, which I’ll cover later in this series.